Addiction and Alcoholism Treatment

-Reports and outcome Studies on the effectiveness of residential addiction and alcoholism treatment indicates that Rehab is more effective than outpatient methods and that a client’s length of stay in treatment is a critical factor, this is according to the National Institute on Drug Abuse (NIDA).
+Reports and Outcome Studies on the effectiveness of residential addiction and alcoholism treatment indicate that rehab is more effective than outpatient methods and that a client’s length of stay in treatment is a critical factor, this is according to the National Institute on Drug Abuse (NIDA).

-Duration of Stay in addiction and alcoholism treatment: Residential programs can last between 28 days up to 6 months, however clinical wisdom suggests the time required for behaviour change to be internalized for all age groups is approx 3 months, and those clients with deep and complicated issues are unrealistic in expecting to achieve this within 28 days.
+Duration of stay in addiction and alcoholism treatment: Residential programs can last between 28 days up to 6 months.
+However, clinical wisdom suggests the time required for behaviour change to be internalised for all age groups is approximately 3 months.
+Those clients with deep and complicated issues are unrealistic in expecting to achieve this within 28 days.
 Even though 28 days is the most commonly offered program for addiction and alcoholism globally, this is often due to insurance company pay structures and annual leave allowances.

-Ninety Days: An extended course of addiction and alcoholism treatment can last up to 6 months and involves various stages, primary, secondary and third stage.
-Of course 28 days clean is a positive start, away from the usual stressors, (People, places and things) and being around recovering people and a clean environment provides the opportunity to consider extending treatment further.
-At Hope Rehab Center Thailand you can access the 90 day package that gives a client the best chance for long term results.
+90 Days: An extended course of addiction and alcoholism treatment can last up to 6 months and involves various stages, primary, secondary and third stage.
+Of course, 28 days clean is a positive start, away from the common stressors, (people, places and things) and being around recovering people and a clean environment provides the opportunity to consider extending treatment further.
+At Hope Rehab Center Thailand you can access the 90-day package that gives a client the best chance for long-term results.

 The “destructive and unhealthy” behaviour themselves are all symptoms of the addiction, not the disease itself.
 The state of addiction is not the same as the state of intoxication or even physical dependency; Substance abuse is considered a form self-prescribing or self-medicating, allowing their users to escape temporarily from the condition that troubles them, from simple stress and/or anxiety to mental disorders.
 However, the relief or highs provided by drugs and alcohol are short-lived.